Siouxsie and the Banshees: Superstition, The Rapture and break-up (1991–1999)

 In 1991, Siouxsie and the Banshees returned with the single "Kiss Them for Me", mixing strings over a dance rhythm laced with exotica.
 The group collaborated with the then unknown Indian tabla player Talvin Singh, who also sang during the bridge.
 The single received glowing reviews and later peaked at number 23 on the Billboard Hot 100, allowing them to reach a new audience.
 The album Superstition followed shortly afterwards, and the group toured the US as second headliners of the inaugural Lollapalooza tour.
 The following year, the Banshees were asked to compose "Face to Face" as a single for the film Batman Returns, at director Tim Burton's request.

 In 1993, the Banshees recorded new songs based on string arrangements, and then played them in festivals abroad.
 On their return home, they hired former Velvet Underground member John Cale to produce the rest of the record.
 Released in 1995, The Rapture was described by Melody Maker as "a fascinating, transcontinental journey through danger and exotica".
 A few weeks after its release, Polydor dropped the band from its roster and Klein was replaced on the band's last tour in 1995 by ex-Psychedelic Furs guitarist Knox Chandler.

 In April 1996, the Banshees disbanded after 20 years of working together.
-Siouxsie and Budgie announced that they would carry on recording as the Creatures.
+Siouxsie blamed the split on "the situation with Polydor" and "internal problems as well."
+She and Budgie announced that they would carry on recording as the Creatures.
 In 1999, they released the album Anima Animus.